yyarmoshyk/tech-notes.net/src/_posts/Plesk/2013-10-17-list-plesk-ftp-accounts-from-mysql.md

 ---
 id: 44
-title: Просмотр всех FTP акаунтов созданых в Plesk на Linux сервере через mysql
+title: View all FTP accounts created in Plesk on a Linux server via mysql
 date: 2013-10-17T19:37:14+00:00
 author: admin